CBE Transportation department will be closed to the public for the winter break

 account.
 To be included in the yellow school bus route planning for September, parents needed to be pre-registered by June 15.
 Families are encouraged to continue to submit their transportation applications but changes to routes will not be made until after Thanksgiving.

 2018-19 Service Levels and Fees

-For the 2018-19 school year the majority of CBE students will have a similar transportation service as they have in the current school year.
+For the 2018-19 school year the majority of CBE students will have a similar transportation service as they had in the previous school year.
 As part of our long-term, sustainable transportation system we have eliminated the need to subsidize the costs of transportation from the larger CBE budget.
 We will continue to ensure the delivery of safe and efficient transportation for students.

-CBE Transportation is pleased to announce a new bus route monitoring app called MyBusStop for all Southland Transportation routes.
-This will be rolled out to all schools by mid-May.
+CBE Transportation uses a bus route monitoring app called MyBusStop for all Southland Transportation routes.
 You can use the new mobile and web application GPS tracking service to see real-time information such as the route stops, route schedule, route progress and possible route delays for your child’s yellow school bus.
 The app was created and maintained by Southland Transportation.

 How to Register

 To register you will need your school's unique access code and your child’s bus route.

 Visit www.mybusstop.ca to register and create an account, follow the prompts and select the bus route you want to track

 Once registered you are now ready to track the school bus using the website or on your mobile device